Keyboard shortcuts

 ) -> Result<Self> {

-// Allocate all GPU buffers
+// Allocate all GPU storage buffers used by the simulation

-let [u1, v1, u2, v2] = &UVSet::allocate_buffers(options, context)?[..] else {
+let [u1, v1, u2, v2] = InOut::allocate_buffers(options, context)?;

-// Set up the associated UV sets
+// Set up input/output configurations

-let set1 = UVSet::new(
+let inout1 = InOut::new(

 context,